 - Develop proficiency in a foreign language.
 Although speaking another language is not always required to work internationally, it can make you more competitive for jobs and internships.

-- Create an account on Passport Careers using your Mason email address and the Registration Key: gmuniver.
+- Create an account on Passport Career using your Mason email address and the Registration Key: gmuniver.
 This tool provides global career webinars, a job database, and cultural etiquette tips for over 75 countries.

 - Seek out opportunities to engage with people from different cultures.
 You can gain great exposure right here at Mason by getting involved with Office of International Programs and Services or Office of Diversity Inclusion and Multicultural Education events.